patilaniket007/PlayerManagementSystem/README.md

 # PlayerManagementSystem
-This is a small project based on Players Management Author - Aniket Patil
+This is a small project based on Players Management <br>
+Author - Aniket Patil